-This Passlock sensor is located inside the ignition switch and receives a reference voltage (5 volts) from the Body Control Module when turning key on.
+This Passlock sensor is located inside the ignition switch and receives a reference voltage (5 volts) from the Body Control Module when turning the key on.
 This means that the sensor inside the ignition switch is considered to be a hall affect sensor.
 With the key on, it will then send a voltage reading back to the Body Control Module after it goes through the resistor.
 The voltage going back to the BCM will be considerably lower than 5 volts because it went through the resistor thus lowering the voltage.
 Overtime, the BCM will “learn” this reading.
 The voltage reading coming back into the BCM needs to be the same every time the key is turned on and to the crank position.
 If not, it will send a signal to the PCM preventing the engine from starting by disabling the injectors and sometimes the fuel pump (depending on the year).
 Sometimes the BCM will “forget” this value or sometimes the resistor inside the ignition switch will go bad sending a different voltage reading back to the BCM when the key is turned on or to the crank position and will result in a no start condition.
 That is when a relearn procedure usually does the trick.
 If not, the ignition lock cylinder housing and passlock sensor will need to be replaced.
 The wiring should also be checked before replacing the ignition switch.
 In extreme cases, the BCM may even need to be replaced.
-If your trying to diagnose this issue but having some difficulties and would like some help, click here to chat with one of our mechanics.
+If your trying to diagnose this issue but having some difficulties and would like some help, click here to chat with a GM Expert.

 GM 10 minute relearn procedure